(Image: children and older singers at Goldies WW1 centenary project launch, copyright: Golden-Oldies Charitable Trust)

 Calling all primary schools… an inter-generational project based on the commemoration of the final months of 1918 leading up to the Armistice.
 From the Golden-Oldies Charity you will find full details on project ideas, medleys to sing and much, much more on the 'Our Memories' project website!

 In November 2017 the 'Goldies' charity, headed by Grenville Jones, launched 'Our Heritage, Our Schools, Our Community', a programme of First World War song medleys and learning ideas for use by primary schools who are encouraged to get together with groups of older people to sing and discover the last years of World War One together.
 This follows on from another successful singing programme 'World War One - Our Heritage in Songs and Memories' which the Goldies ran with schools in 2014 and 2015.
 The new programme, launched at St Michael's Church in Bath, featured children from Widcombe Junior School, St John's Catholic School, Three Ways School and Farmborough Primary School, who had learnt songs to perform.
 For details about how your school can get involved see the 'Our Memories' project website.
+STOP PRESS! - CONGRATULATIONS to the Goldies charity who are celebrating winning the Education Category in the 2018 National Lottery Awards.
+Read more about the award and WW1 project here.

 In November 2017 it was announced that the new streets in the Mulberry Park housing development in Bath will be named in honour of local men who fought in the First World War.
 This came about from an idea put forward by Combe Down Heritage Society, whose members have been researching the lives of the men whose names appear on the Combe Down and Monkton Combe war memorials over the last few years.
 The first streets, named after Harry Patch (the 'last surviving Tommy'), William George Chivers and Herbert Charles Windell were dedicated just before Armisitice Day in 2017.
 Further street names will appear throughout the development.
 Link to news report about the commemoration event.